MayaWaves/mayawaves/paper.md

 This dramatically reduces the barrier to entry for the field of NR.
 Some of the key functionalities of this library are as follows:

-* read and stitch raw numerical relativity data
+* read and stitch raw NR data
-* store numerical relativity data in a more efficient format
+* store NR data in a more efficient format
-* track properties of the black holes (trajectories, spins, masses, horizon information, etc.)
+* track properties of the BHs (trajectories, spins, masses, horizon information, etc.)
 * compute information about the binary orbit (eccentricity, separation, orbital frequency, kick, etc.)
 * compute quantities pertaining to the gravitational radiation ($\Psi_4$, strain, extrapolated strain, energy radiated, etc.)
-* export numerical relativity data to the format required for LIGO analyses
+* export NR data to the format required for LIGO analyses
 * analyze the MAYA waveform catalog

 The `Coalescence` class is the fundamental basis for `Mayawaves`.
 It represents the entirety of the BBH coalescence and serves as the interface between the user and the simulation data.
-The main data format used with `mayawaves` is an h5 file constructed from the raw simulation data.
+The main data format used with `mayawaves` is an HDF5 file constructed from the raw simulation data.
-With this h5 file in hand, the user need only create a `Coalescence` object and then proceed with analyzing the data.
+With this HDF5 file in hand, the user need only create a `Coalescence` object and then proceed with analyzing the data.

 Each `Coalescence` object contains `CompactObjects` associated with each of the merging bodies as well as any remnant object.
 Through these `CompactObjects`, the user can track the objects' positions, spins, masses, etc.
 All radiative information is stored within the `RadiationBundle` class.
-Each `Coalescence` object contains a `RadiationBundle` and uses it to compute gravitational wave strain, energy radiated, etc.
+Each `Coalescence` object contains a `RadiationBundle` and uses it to compute GW strain, energy radiated, etc.

 A number of utility modules are included to create effortless workflows that can move from raw simulations to community standard formats.
-A typical workflow would be to use the `PostProcessingUtils` functions to create the h5 file from the raw simulation data, use the `Coalescence` class to read that h5 file and analyze the simulation, and finally export the `Coalescence` object to another format such as that required by the LVK catalog [@Schmidt:2017btt].
+A typical workflow would be to use the `PostProcessingUtils` functions to create the HDF5 file from the raw simulation data, use the `Coalescence` class to read that HDF5 file and analyze the simulation, and finally export the `Coalescence` object to another format such as that required by the LVK catalog [@Schmidt:2017btt].

 `Mayawaves` is also the primary way to interact with the MAYA Public Catalog of NR waveforms [@ferguson2023second] hosted at https://cgp.ph.utexas.edu/waveform.
-The simulations are stored in the `Mayawaves` h5 file format, and can be read using the `Coalescence` class.
+The simulations are stored in the `Mayawaves` HDF5 file format, and can be read using the `Coalescence` class.
 `Mayawaves` has a `CatalogUtils` module for interacting with the MAYA waveform catalog.
 This module includes functions for accessing and plotting the metadata for the entire catalog as well as functions to download simulations from the catalog.

-Several papers have already been released using the `Mayawaves` library for their analysis including the Second MAYA Catalog of NR Waveforms [@ferguson2023second], a study of the impact of NR errors on gravitational-wave parameter estimation [@Jan:2023raq], and a study of the impact of neutron star compactness when a neutron star merges with a black hole [@tsao2024black].
+Several papers have already been released using the `Mayawaves` library for their analysis including the Second MAYA Catalog of NR Waveforms [@ferguson2023second], a study of the impact of NR errors on GW parameter estimation [@Jan:2023raq], and a study of the impact of neutron star compactness when a neutron star merges with a BH [@tsao2024black].

 `Mayawaves` is open source and is designed to be easily extensible, and we look forward to additional contributions from the ETK community.